-BOMA believes that emergency planning for buildings must be tailored to each unique situation.
+BOMA believes that buildings’ emergency planning must be tailored to each unique situation.
 BOMA suggests many physical security measures that properties can take for security and emergency preparedness.
-These include deploying visible security cameras and motion sensors; increasing perimeter lighting; increasing security personnel; removing vegetation in and around perimeters; locking devices on manhole covers in and around facilities; limiting access points, and developing an evacuation plan utilizing exits and stairwells.
+These include deploying visible security cameras and motion sensors, increasing perimeter lighting, increasing security personnel; removing vegetation in and around perimeters; locking devices on manhole covers in and around facilities, limiting access points, and developing an evacuation plan utilizing exits and stairwells.

-In addition, BOMA suggests staff training should emphasize how to take notice and report suspicious packages, persons, devices, or other unusual materials immediately.
+BOMA also suggests that staff training should emphasize how to take notice and report suspicious packages, persons, devices, or other unusual materials immediately.

 Avalon Properties, which operates multifamily apartment units in Arlington, Va., recently started improving its visitor policy by having guests sign in with the concierge upon entrance, who will inquire if a resident is expecting them.
 If the visitor indicates that they don’t know if the resident is expecting them, they will be asked to wait in the lobby until the resident is contacted.

-Staff should also be trained in how to handle threatening telephone calls or bomb threats.
+Staff should also be trained in handling threatening telephone calls or bomb threats.
 Mail and package screening procedures and explosive detection devices can also be put in place.

 BOMA also recommends procedures for hostage, chemical, or biological scenarios.
-Property managers can even consider conducting a study of vulnerability issues in the structural engineering of the property, including its power, water, electrical, and air systems.
+Property managers can even consider conducting a study of vulnerability issues in the property’s structural engineering, including its power, water, electrical, and air systems.

 There is no way of knowing how much warning time there will be before a security threat such as a terrorist, biological, or cyber-attack, so being prepared in advance is critical.
-Now more than ever building owners should start creating or revising their organization’s emergency plan.
-And with September being FEMA’s National Preparedness Month, what better time to start then now?
+Now more than ever, building owners should start creating or revising their organization’s emergency plan.
+And with September being FEMA’s National Preparedness Month, what better time to start than now?